USRSE/usrse25/pages/program/posters.md

 Research, Workshop, Aug.
 2023. doi: 10.2172/1846009.
-[2] B. Kitchenham and S. Charters, “Guidelines for performing systematic literature reviews in software engineering,” Keele University & University of Durham, Keele, UK, Technical Report EBSE-2007-01, 2007.
+[2] B. Kitchenham and S. Charters, “Guidelines for performing systematic literature reviews in software engineering,” Keele University &amp; University of Durham, Keele, UK, Technical Report EBSE-2007-01, 2007.
 [3] C. Wohlin, “Guidelines for snowballing in systematic literature studies and a replication in software